opentripmodel/opentripmodel/README.md

 OpenTripModel version 4 is an older version of OTM that became deprecated once [OTM5](https://otm5.opentripmodel.org/) was formally released in 2020.
 If you are a new user of OTM, we strongly advise you use OTM5.
-We keep the OTM 4 reference documentation around only for users who need to keep supporting an existing OTM 4 connections.
+We keep the OTM 4 reference documentation around only for users who need to keep supporting existing OTM 4 connections.

 ## What is in this repository?